vmarquez/PureBomberMan/README.md

 }
 ```
-So what's going on here?
 We're using the State Monad in combination with an AtomicReference to ensure a *batch* of State changes to the GameBoard can run
 unimpeded by another thread.
 If another thread modifies the AtomicReference by calling commit with a batch of changes while the original thread is running,
 it simply retries the *same* State changes to a new version of the GameBoard.
 We now have transacitonal semantics for State changes!